ishonpanda12161/fit/README.md

 - Fast-forward merging (`fit promote`)

 ### 🤖 AI-Assisted Natural Language Commands
+## MAY NOT WORK FOR YOU DUE TO API LIMITATIONS
 FIT includes a built-in AI layer (Groq API) that translates plain English into real FIT commands:

 ```bash